Oghma-Infinium/Fahluaan/README.md

 ### Note For Content Creators

 [Yet Another Music Merge](https://www.nexusmods.com/skyrimspecialedition/mods/48725) includes some songs from Nir Shor which are not allowed to be played on Twitch or YouTube due to DMCA rules.
-The list includes a version of YAMM that does not have the copyrighted music and fixed patches that can be used for those who make content.
+The list includes a version of YAMM under the Optional Tweaks section (read more on the [CONFIG](https://github.com/Oghma-Infinium/Fahluaan/blob/main/Documentation/CONFIG.md) doc) that does not have the copyrighted music and fixed patches that can be used for those who make content.
 While I can not promise this will completely avoid any and all DMCA claims, it should remove the key offenders.

 ## Updating the modlist